brootware/staging.github.io/_posts/2022-07-23-regex-performance-in-golang-and-rust-which-is-faster.md

 In the previous blog entry, we looked at the implementation details of PyRedactKit for improving performance, reducing code smells by refactoring, Using automated testing and code scanning with Github Actions.
 The heart of the cli app is working with regular expressions to identify any sensitive data are found in the ascii text files and mask them if any.

-The initial constraint I had to work with are:
+The initial constraints I had to work with are:

 * The tool needs to run cross platform
 * Rapidly prototype new features and push them out asap